USS Akron: Construction and commissioning

-Construction of ZRS-4 was begun on 31 October 1929 at the Goodyear Airdock in Akron, Ohio by the Goodyear-Zeppelin Corporation.
+Construction of ZRS-4 was begun on 31 October 1929 at the Goodyear Airdock in Akron, Ohio, by the Goodyear-Zeppelin Corporation.
 Because it was larger than any airship previously built in the US, a special hangar was constructed.
 Chief Designer Karl Arnstein and a team of experienced German airship engineers instructed and supported design and construction of both U.S. Navy airships USS Akron and USS Macon.

-On 7 November 1929, Rear Admiral William A. Moffett, the Chief of the U.S. Navy's Bureau of Aeronautics, drove the "golden rivet" into the main ring of "ZRS4".
+On 7 November 1929, Rear Admiral William A. Moffett, the chief of the U.S. Navy's Bureau of Aeronautics, drove the "golden rivet" into the main ring of ZRS-4.
 Erection of the hull sections began in March 1930.
 Secretary of the Navy Charles Francis Adams chose the name Akron (for the city near where it was being built), and Assistant Secretary of the Navy Ernest Lee Jahncke announced it in May 1930.

 On 8 August 1931, Akron was launched (floated free of the hangar floor) and christened by First Lady Lou Henry Hoover, the wife of the President of the United States, Herbert Clark Hoover.
 The maiden flight of Akron took place around Cleveland on the afternoon of 23 September with Secretary of the Navy Adams and Rear Admiral Moffett on board.
-The airship made ten trial flights, including a 2000-mile journey, over 48 hours, to St. Louis, Chicago, and Milwaukee.
-On 21 October Akron left the Goodyear Zeppelin Air Dock for the Naval Air Station (NAS), with Lieutenant Commander Charles E. Rosendahl in command, arriving the next day.
-On Navy Day, 27 October 1931, the Akron was commissioned as a Navy vessel.
+The airship made 10 trial flights, including a 2000 mi journey over a period of 48 hours to St. Louis, Chicago, and Milwaukee.
+On 21 October, Akron left the Goodyear Zeppelin Air Dock for the Lakehurst Naval Air Station (NAS), with Lieutenant Commander Charles E. Rosendahl in command, arriving the next day.
+On Navy Day, 27 October 1931, Akron was commissioned as a Navy vessel.

 History of service

 Maiden voyage

-On 2 November 1931, Akron departed on her first cruise down the eastern seaboard to Washington, D.C.
-On 3 November the Akron took to the air with 207 persons on board.
-This demonstration was to prove that in an emergency airships could provide limited but high speed airlift of troops to outlying possessions.
+On 2 November 1931, Akron departed on her first cruise down the eastern seaboard to Washington, DC.
+On 3 November, she took to the air with 207 persons on board.
+This demonstration was to prove that in an emergency, airships could provide limited but high-speed airlift of troops to outlying possessions.
 Over the weeks that followed, some 300 hours aloft were logged in a series of flights, including a 46-hour endurance flight to Mobile, Alabama, and back.
-The return leg of the trip was made via the valleys of the Mississippi River and the Ohio River.
+The return leg of the trip was made via the valleys of the Mississippi and Ohio Rivers.